Watercolor Farm Scene by Paul Seifert

 In 1847 at the age of 27, Martin Luetscher II immigrated to Wisconsin from Switzerland with his mother and sisters.
 His "block and stack" stone house depicted in the painting bears many similarities to other farm houses built by Swiss immigrants to central Sauk County.
 The farm stayed in the Luetscher family for four generations until 1980.

-Seifert was born in 1840 in Dresden and arrived in Gotham, Wisconsin in 1866.
-He studied engineering at the University of Leipzig, and in Wisconsin he worked as a skilled craftsman, taxidermist, and eventually as a painter.
+Seifert was born in 1846 in Dresden and arrived in Gotham, Wisconsin in 1866.
+He briefly studied forestry in Dresden, and in Wisconsin he worked as a skilled craftsman, taxidermist, and eventually as a painter.
 It was the latter skill that made him famous long after his death.
 Seifert made numerous watercolor landscape paintings of area farms and towns and sold them for between $2.50 and $5.
 An exact number is not known but it is likely to be over 100.